 You can opt to get even closer to the animals by either staying on a lodge on site (which we haven’t done) or having a full on feed the animals tour where you feed the lions, tigers and other big animals.

-Depending on the time you visit, Canberra has many festivals and events such as Enlighten (a light festival), Floriade (flower festival), Balloon Spectacular (hot air balloon festival), SkyFire (fireworks show set to music by a local radio station) and many more.
+Depending on the time you visit, Canberra has many festivals and events such as Enlighten (a light festival), Floriade (flower festival), Balloon Spectacular (hot air balloon festival) and many more.
 Check what’s on when you visit.

-– When we travel we tend to stay with friends and family or book with AirBnB as it’s usually much cheaper than the hotels.
+– When we travel we tend to stay with friends and family or book with Booking.com.
+It is usually much cheaper than booking direct with the hotels.

 – Get discounts on attractions through Groupon or buy an Entertainment Book from a local charity.

 Canberra is a gorgeous city to visit with much more going for it than people expect.
-When is the last time you visited?
+When was the last time you visited?

 *If you use the link on this page to purchase travel insurance, we will receive a fee from Freely, a brand of Cover-More Insurance Services Pty Limited ABN 95 003 114 145 (AFSL 241713) (Cover-More).
 We do not act for Cover-More or Freely.
 The information provided is only on the availability of Freely products.
 We do not give advice & the information provided is not intended to give an opinion or recommendation regarding the product.
 For information on how to contact Cover-More or Freely refer to the PDS, FSG & TMD which can be found here: freely.me/au.